Skip to main content

 3. Install the Kazzle extension if prompted

-4. Chrome opens with the extension active.
+4. Complete the pairing in Chrome or Brave.
 The AI can now navigate, click, and read your browser.

 Session lifecycle